Schizophrenia Speech Patterns And Other Symptoms

 Schizophrenia: An overview

 Schizophrenia is often a severe mental illness.
-Usually starting in the young adult years, it can change the ways people experience reality, express emotions, and interact with others.
+Usually starting in the young adult years, this disorder can change the ways people experience reality, express emotions, and interact with others.
 Scientists still haven’t determined the exact cause of schizophrenia.
 However, certain factors may raise people’s risk, such as genetics, birth weight, and childhood environment

 Schizophrenia can cause a variety of symptoms affecting people’s thoughts and behavior.
 These symptoms may be more intense during psychotic episodes, but they may also continue when a person is no longer in psychosis.
 Some examples include the following: